cduck/feynman_path/README.md

 <img src="https://raw.githubusercontent.com/cduck/feynman_path/master/examples/no-entanglement-circuit.png" width="388" />

-How to read a path integral diagram:
+How to read a path sum diagram:
 - Time flows from left to right as gates are executed on qubits.
 - Arrows transition from one state to another and traversing the arrows gives a path to an output.
 - Two diverging arrows indicate a split into two potential outcomes.